Thursday, November 27, 2014

 Haliya Bicolano moon goddess

-Haliya, the moonlit warrior goddess, emerges from the pages of Bicolano mythology as a captivating and multifaceted figure.
+Haliya, the moonlit warrior goddess of Bicolano mythology captivating and multifaceted figure.
 Her role as the protector of Bulan, her mythical descent, and her otherworldly beauty contribute to the rich cultural and spiritual narrative of the region.
-Haliya stands not only as a symbol of celestial beauty but also as a representation of inner strength and resilience, inspiring generations with her timeless tales.
+Haliya stands as a symbol of celestial beauty and also as a representation of inner strength and resilience, inspiring generations with her timeless tales.
 Her beauty and the way she hides it maybe symbollic that beauty is skin deep and what's more important is the personality and resilence to protect one's self and loved ones and to overcome all obstacle.

 REMINDER